 IoT users should be able to mix and match the form factor and architecture of IoT SIMs easily, which would allow companies to focus more on what a device needs and less on the limits of their connectivity.

-Embedded sims (MFF2) has a significant place to play in the future of IoT but there is still little transparency in the industry, adding complexity to the purchasing process and in many cases a slower turn around time.
-Depending on the specific IoT use case, different manufacturing grades of the replaceable SIM forms may be completely sufficient (see table below).
+Embedded sims (MFF2) have a significant place to play in the future of IoT but there is still little transparency in the industry, adding complexity to the purchasing process and in many cases a slower turn around time.
+Depending on the specific IoT use case, different manufacturing grades of replaceable SIM forms may be completely sufficient (see table below).

-Different specifications for form factors depending on use case requirements.
+Recommended SIM form factors depending on use case requirements.

-Onomondo — A true IoT SIM provider.
+Onomondo — A true IoT SIM provider

-Within this gap, Onomondo is establishing global cellular IoT connectivity, that’s built to get the best of both worlds.
 Combining the powerful tried and true characteristics of cellular data SIMs but with all the flexibility for it to become a true IoT SIM, we support your IoT project to connect at production, ship globally, fit your business model and retain flexibility throughout deployment.

 Get in touch today to find out more on how we can support your business to build, connect and ship large-scale IoT deployments globally, the easy way.